YosysHQ/nextpnr/README.md

 ### nextpnr-gowin

 For Gowin support, install [Project Apicula](https://github.com/YosysHQ/apicula).
-If a virtualenv is used, the python paths need to be provided as follows:
+If a virtualenv is used, the path to `gowin_bba` needs to be provided as follows:

 ```
-cmake . -DARCH=gowin -DPYTHON_EXECUTABLE=path -DGOWIN_BBA_EXECUTABLE=path
+cmake . -DARCH=gowin -DGOWIN_BBA_EXECUTABLE=path
 make -j$(nproc)
 sudo make install
 ```